NomanGhayyur/MERN-APP/README.md

 # MERN CRUD

-[MERN CRUD] is a full-stack web application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack, following the MVC (Model-View-Controller) architectural pattern.
-It provides a comprehensive solution for performing CRUD (Create, Read, Update, Delete) operations on [specify the type of data your project deals with, e.g., "products," "tasks," "contacts"].
+MERN CRUD is a full-stack web application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack, following the MVC (Model-View-Controller) architectural pattern.
+It provides a comprehensive solution for performing CRUD (Create, Read, Update, Delete) operations on users.

 ## Table of Contents